 The Porches Inn was the brainchild of international businessman Jack Wadsworth.
-Wadsworth, an alumnus of nearby Williams College who sits on the board of MASS MoCA, had a vision – to revitalize the block of seriously run-down but sturdily built, beautifully detailed Victorian row houses that sat vacant across from the museum.
+Wadsworth, an alumnus of nearby Williams College, had a vision – to revitalize the block of seriously run-down but sturdily built, beautifully detailed Victorian row houses that sat vacant across from the museum.

-Working closely with Nancy Fitzpatrick, a fellow board member and owner of The Red Lion Inn, they determined that the space was the perfect location for an inn.
+Working closely with Nancy Fitzpatrick, owner of The Red Lion Inn, they determined that the space was the perfect location for an inn.
 So they set about to turn their vision into a reality.
 And Porches was born.

 Work on the property was completed in eighteen months.
 The imaginative renovation included long verandas and bold inside/outside spaces.
 The original houses were restored and connected to form unique common areas for guests to relax in.
 The interiors mixed striking, colorful style with an homage to the buildings’ 19th Century heritage.